What is the Present Simple?

 Choosing to be form instead of do and does

-Remember, the main difference between these two cases is that we choose do and does when there is a verb in a sentence, an action, or a state (to run, to feel, to know, to study the Present Simple), and we use am, is, are when a subject is followed by adjectives (happy, smart, nervous, hungry, thirsty):
+Remember, the main difference between these two cases is that we choose do and does when there is a verb in a sentence, an action, or a state (to run, to feel, know, to study the Present Simple), and we use am, is, are when a subject is followed by adjectives (happy, smart, nervous, hungry, thirsty):

 |